TheGnarCo/.gnarrc/rails/7/CONTRIBUTING.md

 This repo does not use SemVer...kind of.
 The tags are based on date.

-For instance, the initial release used the tag `v22.05.08`, for "March 5th, 2022".
+For instance, the initial release used the tag `v22.05.08`, for "May 8th, 2022".
 This format means that we are technically using semVer formatting (and get the benefit of auto-sorting via semver - the "latest" version will always be the highest) but we aren't sticking to semVer contexts (a "Major" update bump does not mean "Major breaking changes", it means "A new year".)

 A new release should be cut from any successful merge to the `prod-cli` branch.